Angle Bisector Worksheets

 - Guided Lesson - Angles and lines that you need to bisect with the help of your trusty compass again.

 - Guided Lesson Explanation - All explanations are based on the use of a compass.
 This is standard tool that you need to master.

 - Practice Worksheet - Time to sharpen your pencil for this one, it's going to be fun.

-- Yeah, I'm pretty sure I made this one just a bit too easy for
+- Matching Worksheet - Yeah, I'm pretty sure I made this one just a bit too easy for you.

 It's all about drawing the sector of lines.